-Thank you for your interest in volunteering at Women’s Center & Shelter of Greater Pittsburgh !
+Thank you for your interest in volunteering at Women’s Center & Shelter of Greater Pittsburgh!
 Last year, more than 1,000 volunteers provided over 8,700 hours of service.
-These volunteers prepared food for residents of our Emergency Shelter , facilitated abuse support groups , joined in specialized childcare programs and so much more, all with the goal of providing a positive, safe and welcoming environment to victims of domestic abuse.
+These volunteers prepared food for residents of our Emergency Shelter, facilitated abuse support groups, joined in specialized childcare programs, and so much more, all with the goal of providing a positive, safe and welcoming environment to survivors of domestic abuse.

 How You Can Help

 Due to the sensitive nature of our work, volunteer opportunities for individuals are limited.
 However, we ask that you check out our Other Ways to Give to learn more about all the different ways you can support Women’s Center & Shelter, such as collecting items from our Wish List.

 Our currently available volunteer opportunities include those for corporate volunteer groups.